ibm-cloud-docs/vpc/vsi_is_profiles.md

 #### Special considerations for GPU `-a100` profile
 {: #considerations-gpu-a100-profiles}

+The GPU `-a100` profile can be deployed any of the following processors
+- Intel&reg;'s quad processor Xeon® Gold 6342 Ice Lake with 96 cores that are running at a base speed of 2.8 GHz and an all-core turbo frequency of 3.5 GHz
+- Intel&reg;'s second-generation quad processor Xeon&reg; Platinum 8260 Cascade Lake with 96 cores that are running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz
+- Intel&reg;'s quad processor Xeon&reg; Gold 6248 Cascade Lake with 80 cores that are running at a base speed of 2.5 GHz and an all-core turbo frequency of 3.1 GHz

+The Intel&reg; Xeon&reg; Platinum 8260 Cascade Lake is only available in the US East(Washington DC) region.
+{: preview}

 The GPU `-a100` profile includes the following performance enhancements.
 These enhancements enable GPUDirect RDMA with higher throughput, lower latency, lower CPU utilization for Machine Learning (ML) and Artificial Intelligence (AI), and High-Performance Compute (HPC) applications.